tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 ## Upload-Token

-The `Upload-Token` request header field is an Item Structured Header (see {{Section 3.3 of STRUCTURED-FIELDS}}).
+The `Upload-Token` request header field is an Item Structured Header (see {{Section 3.3 of STRUCTURED-FIELDS}}) carrying the token used for identification of a specific upload.
 Its value MUST be a byte sequence.
 Its ABNF is

 ~~~ abnf
 Upload-Token = sf-binary